cnr-isti-vclab/ReviewerNet/README.md

 # Semantic Browser
 This website is a D3.js-based browser on a filtered version of the <a href="http://labs.semanticscholar.org/corpus/">Semantic Scholar</a> corpus.
-The user can search for papers and build its own cluster of interesting papers that we call **P**, from which is generated **N(P)**, the neighbors of P, that are the in and out citations.
+The user can search for papers and build its own cluster of interesting papers that we call *P*, from which is generated *N(P)*, the neighbors of *P*, that are the in and out citations.
 Above the paper graph the one referred to the authors is displayed.
 > *screenshot soon...*